15 Places To Visit In North Macedonia For A Scenic Retreat

 Photo: Diego Delso / Wikimedia Commons

 Mavrovo National Park is one of North Macedonia’s premier outdoor destinations, offering breathtaking landscapes and diverse wildlife.
-The park features dense forests, scenic mountain meadows, and the stunning Mavrovo Lake, making it a perfect retreat for nature lovers.
+The park features dense forests, scenic mountain meadows, and the stunning Mavrovo Lake, making it one of the best things to do in north macedonia.
 In winter, visitors can enjoy skiing at Mavrovo Ski Resort, while summer offers hiking, mountain biking, and wildlife spotting.
 The park is home to rare species, including the critically endangered Balkan lynx and brown bears, making it a haven for conservation enthusiasts.

 Best Time To Visit: June to September